brunoton/return-to-consciousness/complete-essay-v2.md

 This renaissance isn't just intellectual but practical.
 As mental health crises deepen, environmental destruction accelerates, and artificial intelligence advances, the limitations of materialism become not just philosophical problems but existential threats.
 The solutions might require not just better technology but a fundamental shift in worldview.

-## Part VIII: Implications {#part-viii-implications}
+## Part IX: Implications {#part-ix-implications}

 *This section explores how consciousness-first understanding transforms both individual spiritual practice and collective evolution.
 Personal awakening becomes recognition of what we already are rather than achievement of something new.
 Collectively, humanity may be approaching a phase transition requiring the integration of consciousness-first principles with technological development, particularly in artificial intelligence.
-For speculative but logically consistent ideas about reincarnation, consciousness evolution, and humanity's place in a cosmic hierarchy of awareness, see [Appendix I](#appendix-i-cosmic).*
+For speculative but logically consistent ideas about reincarnation, consciousness evolution, and humanity's place in a cosmic hierarchy of awareness, see the [Epilogue](#epilogue-cosmic).*

 ### The Individual Journey